 Speeding in a Construction Zone

-The defense attorneys at The Davis Law Group, P.C. handle a variety of speed-related offenses including tickets issued for speeding in a construction zone throughout Illinois.
+The traffic attorneys at The Davis Law Group, P.C. handle a variety of speeding offenses including tickets issued for speeding in a construction zone throughout Illinois.

 There are enhanced penalties for speeding in a construction zone.
 A first violation of this law is a petty offense with a minimum fine of $250.00 and a maximum fine of $1,000.00.
 A second or subsequent violation is a petty offense with a minimum fine of $750.00.